yam020/Project/README.md

 To do list:
 1. Add comment and doc string for my codes (Priority)
 2. Made my project looks pretty and easy to use - Streamlit (Streamlit)
+3. Deploy webapp to a public url

 ### Intended Use

+#### Final Product
+Visit website: -----

 #### Install the Packages
 ```bash
 conda install altair -c conda-forge